United States Disease Prevention Program

 Diet in childhood, including breastfeeding, is especially important to maintaining appropriate weight.
 One key issue for this focus area is food security, or assured access to enough food to lead an active and healthy life.
 Ten percent of Wisconsin households are food insecure (Nord, Andrews, and Carlson, 2009).

-Three Wisconsin agencies implemented evidenced based interventions to address the use of tobacco including retailer education, coordinating training with law enforcement and a community representatives, tobacco restrictions in city beaches and parks, and assuring residents have access to smoking cessation.
+Two Wisconsin agencies implemented evidenced based interventions to address the use of tobacco including retailer education, coordinating training with law enforcement and community representatives, tobacco restrictions in city beaches and parks, and assuring residents have access to smoking cessation.

 Nearly 7,000 people die annually from illnesses directly related to smoking and approximately 751 die from illnesses and fires indirectly related to smoking, for a total of 7,717 annual deaths in Wisconsin.
 Tobacco use also costs Wisconsin approximately $4.5 billion annually in health care expenses and lost productivity.